 But one thing for sure is that interest rates are headed higher.
 (Read “Small-Cap Stocks the Place to Be—If Economic Growth Is Real.”)

-The best way for an investor to take advantage of the situation is to concentrate on big bank stocks.
+The best way for an investor to take advantage of the situation is .

 The major bank stocks all closed off 2012 near their respective 52-week highs.
 An upside break appears to be in the works, as the banking industry continues to assume less risky businesses, while shoring up their balance sheets and producing stronger units.

 The subprime credit crisis that surfaced in 2008 and drove the U.S. and the global economy into a recession was not what we wanted to see.
 But in .

 The damage done from job losses over the past few years has been quite severe.
 I think the biggest problem going forward is the realization that the economy, during the past decade, was artificially inflated due to easy monetary policy; therefore, many of the industries were operating far above fundamentally sound levels.